August 2019 VIPs: Caitlin Tweed, Esq. & Ryan Eletto, Esq.

 For their efforts to help grow the TVC pro bono program at Bracewell and for their exemplary service to veterans through their own representation, Tweed and Eletto have been selected as The Veterans Consortium Volunteers Inspiring Pro Bono for August 2019.

-“Working with Caitlin and Ryan has been a true pleasure,” says Courtney Smith, TVC Director of Outreach and Education.
+“Working with Caitlin and Ryan has been a true pleasure,” says Courtney Smith, TVC Senior Director, CAVC Practice.
 “Their energy, enthusiasm and effort in setting up a training session at their law firm takes their personal commitments to taking on veterans cases and multiplies that exponentially.
 More attorneys taking on cases means more of our veterans are being served and receiving the benefits they deserve.
 We can’t thank Ryan and Caitlin enough for being catalysts to make this happen.”

 Eletto, 30, grew up in Southern California, about an hour northwest of Los Angeles.
 After graduating from the University of Southern California, he decided to venture to the east coast for law school at the University of North Carolina, Chapel Hill.
 His clerkship brought him to the nation’s capital and his practice now involves environmental regulatory issues, litigation and investigation matters.